roopa-tp/JunCoding/README.md

 # JunCoding

-The entire folder can be downloaded and the index.html file has to be open with a browser.
+The HTML, JS , CSS and the JPEG files has to be downloaded and placed in a single directory.
+Open the index.html file with a browser.